Estimated reading time: 6 minutes,

 Lemonade’s insurance-focused chatbot Maya has a quirky personality that guides users through the sign-up process in a fun and charismatic way.

 The bot is specific to Lemonade and its products, which gives it an obvious benefit in terms of the number of scenarios and responses it needs to be programmed with.

 After its latest Series D funding round of $300m in 2019 and the appointment of a new CMO, Lemonade is poised to disrupt the industry further in 2020.

 We were able to find plenty of reviews about the firm’s insurance offerings, but nothing specifically about Maya except for this article.

 With the chatbot market projected to grow four times its size by 2024, it’s clear that rising customer demand for self-service options is driving the development of solutions.

 The services sector is especially ripe for growth, and healthcare is set to see the biggest increase in usage.

 Co-authored by Tracey Stepanchuk and Audrey DeSisto

-Follow Audrey DeSisto
+Follow our founder Audrey DeSisto